pixel-ports/docs-pas/docs/user_guide.md

 You should see (in green) if the server is active and running properly; otherwise, you will see an error

    - **Tomcat OT application - UI**: Open a web browser and go to *http://<your-server-ip>:8080/otpixel/ui* You should be able to see the UI of the application.
-Even if you cannot see neither models nor predictive algorithms (not yet deployed), you should not see any error in the 'Developer's panel' of the browser.
+Even if you cannot see neither models nor predictive algorithms (not yet deployed), you should not see any error in the *Developer's panel* of the browser.

 <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/OT-ui-check.jpg" alt="OT_UI_CHECK" align="center"/>